Dog purchase contract in 2026: How to avoid problems when buying a puppy

 What if I take a dog from a shelter or rescue?

-Although adopting a dog from a shelter is usually not a classic purchase contract in the true sense of the word, it is also a legally important contractual document to sign.
+Although adopting a dog from a shelter is usually not a classic purchase contract in the true sense of the word, it is also a legally very important contractual document to sign.
 This is usually an adoption contract, which aims to protect both the dog and the new owner.
-The contract for the dog should include basic information about the shelter and the adopter, a description of the dog, its health, vaccinations and information about any special needs of the animal.
+The contract for the dog should contain basic information about the shelter and the adopter, a description of the dog, its health, vaccinations and information about any special needs of the animal.
 The shelter will often include the adopter’s obligations, such as the obligation to provide proper care for the dog, the prohibition of chain ownership or the prohibition of re-selling the dog.

 In some cases, the contract may also include an agreement to control the conditions of the breeding or a provision to return the dog to the shelter if the adopter is unable to care for it.
-Although some of these requirements are legally difficult to enforce, they can be important in resolving future disputes and demonstrating good faith on both sides.
+Although some of these requirements are legally difficult to enforce, they can be important in resolving future disputes and demonstrating goodwill on both sides.

 Is it possible to claim the dog?